tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/HelpRegions.md

 A *shadow station* can represent the external world for a layout by one or several *regions*.
-When you have several shadow stations in a layout, they usually represents different parts of a country, and sometimes also all or parts of another country.
+When you have several shadow stations in a layout, they usually represent different parts of a country, and sometimes also all or parts of another country.

-Cargo origin- or destination stations not present in a *layout*, will be sent from/to the shadow station that represents the region where the  station is located.
+Cargo origin or destination stations not present in a *layout* will be sent from/to the shadow station that represents the region where the station is located.
 A station not present in a layout can be of the following types:
 - A **module station** not present in the layout, but optionally assigned to a *region*.
 Freights to this module will be sent to the *shadow station* representing the region.